-Vinod Singhal argues that the problem with transferring risk is that it's difficult to quantify exposure.

-'With automobiles or property damage, for example, you can price the risk very well,' he says.
-'Not so for risks relating to the structure of the supply chain.
-It's true that insurance companies are getting more active in supply chain risk management, but I'm not sure they'll be prepared to cover economic impacts that are consistently difficult to quantify.'
+that it's difficult to quantify exposure.
+"With automobiles or property damage for example, you can price the risk very well," he says.
+"Not so for risks relating to the structure of the supply chain.
+It's true that insurance after the disruption "THE MINDSET FOR MANY COMPANIES IS TO SOURCE LOW COST PRODUCTS FROM CHINA FOR EXAMPLE, BUT THEY NEED TO UNDERSTAND THIS INVOLVES RISK"

-Singhal maintains that there's no escaping the fact that mitigating risk requires an arduous process of assessing the primary sources of risk your company might be facing.

-'The mindset for many companies is to source low-cost products from China, for example, but they need to understand this involves risk.
+companies are getting more active in supply chain risk management, but I'm not sure they'll be prepared to cover economic impacts that are consistently difficult to quantify."
+Singhal says there's no escaping the fact that mitigating risk requires an arduous process of assessing the primary sources of risk your company might be facing.
+"The mindset for many companies is to source low cost products from China for example, but they need to understand this involves risk.
 So the first step in any mitigation strategy is to understand what's happening in the supply chain.
-Companies can't be expected to deal with every kind of risk, but once you have some kind of risk 'map' then you can start to put counterstrategies in place.'
+Companies can't be expected to deal with every kind of risk, but once you have some kind of risk 'map' then you can start to put counter strategies in place."

-Panelists agree that developing a risk management culture at the highest level is essential to prevent and respond to supply chain disruption.
-'People don't pay much attention to risk management on the supply chain side,' Vinod Singhal observes.
-'There's an unwritten code of failing to give credit for fixing problems that never happen.
-Managing the supply chain well is simply expected.
-Companies need to develop a healthier culture for supply chain risk management as opposed to financial risk.
+Panelists agree developing a risk management culture at the highest level is essential to prevent and respond to supply chain disruption.
+"People don't pay much attention to risk management on the supply chain side," Vinod Senghal observes.
+"There's an unwritten code of failing to give credit for fixing problems that never happen.
+Managing the supply chain well is simply expected."

+"Companies need to develop a healthier culture for supply chain risk management as opposed to financial risk.
 This must start at the C-level.
-Once management understands the risk, investments can be made to develop the required capabilities to deal with that risk.'
+Once management understands the risk, investments can be made to develop the required capabilities to deal with that risk."
+Singhal says Wal-Mart is a case in point, deploying a dedicated group to monitor risk related to weather alone, such as hurricanes or snow storms.
+"That's a commitment Wal-Mart's top management has made," Singhal says.
+"Company people have a clear understanding that it's a very important aspect of the business."